Hawaii Life Policies and Procedures

 2 Office Policies

 2.1 Equal Employment

 Hawaii Life Real Estate Brokers is committed to complying with the intent and implementation of the laws concerning equal opportunity.
 In any personnel action, including (but not limited to) recruitment, selection, utilization, promotion, or termination, there will be no discrimination on the basis of race, creed, color, religious belief, sex, age, national origin, ancestry, physical or mental disability, or veteran status.
-Any conduct to the contrary, when experienced or observed, should be reported immediately to the Principal Broker or Broker-In-Charge.
+Any conduct to the contrary, when experienced or observed, should be reported immediately to the Principal Broker or Director of Sales.
 The appropriate Broker will conduct an investigation and will be required to report the findings to the principals of Hawaii Life Real Estate Brokers.

 2.2 Fair Housing Policy

 As a REALTOR, and as an Associate with Hawaii Life Real Estate Brokers, you are committed to the REALTOR Code of Ethics, which is attached as Exhibit G of this manual.
 With regards to Fair Housing, Article 10 of the Code of Ethics states:

 “REALTORS shall not deny equal professional services to any person for reasons of race, color, religion, sex, handicap, familial status, or national origin.”